 First, and we hope probably, there is no catch.
 Puppies of all breeds are adopted out all over the country for little or no charge.
 Owners change lifestyle, can not afford to keep the pet, or move.
-Rescue organisations pick up animals and are looking for homes.
+Rescue organizations pick up animals and are looking for homes.
 Check out our advice on adopting a Husky for what you should be looking for.

 An unwanted offspring

-Cross-breeding can create wonderful new and ideal variations on a breed, but only by experienced breeders who understand the genetics and health issues they are trying to encourage or suppress.
+Cross-breeding can create wonderful new and ideal variations on a breed, but only by experienced breeders who understand the genetics and health issues, they are trying to encourage or suppress.

 Many thousands, if not hundreds of thousands of dogs and cats each year are born to owners unable to care for them.
 Often this is as a result of a lack of birth control through spaying and neutering.
 You can read more about this problem at the Peta web site.

 While not a reason itself to avoid taking on board an unwanted pet, you should be aware of potential false claims being made about the bloodline of the pet or its ancestry.
 This is particularly true if the person giving the animal away does not show signs of being a competent breeder.
 You should avoid taking pets from unscrupulous breeders who might be encouraged to continue the practice if you do.

 You must always get a dog checked out by somebody trained to identify current and potential health issues in Siberian Huskies.
 Your local vet is your friend when it comes to assessing the health of a dog.
 Anyone trying to offload a puppy for free who refuses to let your vet check out the dog is likely to be hiding something, so beware!